 Both surface and underground mining have taken place, as well as a high-wall mining system.

-In 2010, the Dawson mine produced seven million tons of coking and thermal coal.
-About 1,200 employees and contractors are currently employed at the mine.
+In 2019, the Dawson mine produced 3.9Mt of metallurgical coal.
+Approximately 1,300 employees and contractors are currently employed at the mine.

 Moura lies in the Baralaba Coal Measures on the south-eastern flank of the Bowen Basin.
-The mine produces coal from permian-age reserves contained in five major seams that average 3.5–4.0m in thickness, and dip at 5–12°.
+The mine produces coal from Permian-age reserves contained in five major seams that average 3.5m–4.0m in thickness, and dip at 5°–12°.

-At the end of December 2010, the Dawson Complex had measured and indicated resources of 441.7Mt.
+As of December 2019, the Dawson Complex had total proved and probable ore reserves of 173.6Mt, total measured and indicated resources of 757.1Mt and inferred resources of 455.8Mt.

-After blasting, primary waste stripping in the opencasts is carried out by four draglines: a Marion 7901 equipped with a 30m³ bucket, a 47m³ Bucyrus-Erie (B-E), and two Marion 8200s equipped with 57m3 and 72m3 buckets
+After blasting, primary waste stripping in the opencast is carried out by four draglines: a Marion 7901 equipped with a 30m³ bucket, a 47m³ Bucyrus-Erie (B-E), and two Marion 8200s equipped with 57m³ and 72m³ buckets.

 The initial Mining Technologies Addcar highwall mining system has been replaced by a remotely controlled Joy 12CM12B continuous miner.
 A system using the Archveyor concept developed by Arch Coal was subsequently deployed.
 There are now two units in operation at Moura.